Reporting is the process of communicating comprehensive information about student achievement and learning at a point in time.

 Reports for JSA VCAL students are issued to parents/carers in July and December to show student progress and achievement against the VCAL standards.
 Teachers report against student’s individual VCAL learning goals.

 Each student’s current level of performance is identified and programs are implemented to address their individual learning needs.
-Individual Learning Plans (ILP’s) are developed for each student through discussion with parents/carers, teachers, education support staff and other professionals at Student Support Group (SSG) meetings.
+Personalised Learning and Support Plans (PLSP) are developed for each student through discussion with parents/carers, teachers, education support staff and other professionals at Student Support Group (SSG) meetings.
 Individual progress is formally recorded and reported upon at the SSG meetings and in written reports to parents/carers.
 Teachers use a variety of formal and informal measures to ensure students are meeting their individual educational goals.
 Student progress across the whole school is assessed formally via the on-line Abilities Based Learning Education Support (ABLES) program developed by the Department in conjunction with the University of Melbourne.

 Parents/carers are invited to attend Student Support Group (SSG) Meetings in Term 1,2,3, and 4.
 Additional SSG meetings can be called at any time throughout the year.